 Frequently, quitting smoking several weeks or months before treatment makes it easier to avoid smoking during treatment.
 If you need assistance quitting smoking, you may wish to chat with your primary care physician about drugs or other resources that can assist you.

-If you’re a smoker and are considering Invisalign, it’s important to consult with your dentist about the best way to quit smoking for the duration of your treatment.
+If you’re a smoker and are considering Invisalign, it’s important to consult with your orthodontist about the best way to quit smoking for the duration of your treatment.
 Quitting smoking will improve your oral health, but it will also help ensure that you get the best results from your Invisalign aligners.
-At Kumra Ortho, we want our patients to have a life-changing experience with Invisalign, which includes making sure they understand all of the ins and outs of this treatment.
+At Kumra Orthodontics, we want our patients to have a life-changing experience with Invisalign, which includes making sure they understand all of the ins and outs of this treatment.
 Contact us today to learn more about how you can smoke with Invisalign and get on track to having straighter teeth in no time!